 Showing up in person can have added benefits, as well, depending on the state in which you live.
 For example, in MD if a witness for a case an officer didn’t see doesn’t show up, the ticket is automatically dismissed.

 If you’re uncertain about the impact one little ticket can make, the average policyholder’s premium can go up by a whopping 22%.
 That means it’s usually worth fighting, just for all the money you’ll save on your insurance premiums.
 Things like speeding in school and construction zones come with some of the highest increases.

 The average cost of a ticket is between $135 – $150, and a staggering 5% or less of people actually contest their tickets.
 This is shocking, given that the increase in premiums can last between 3 – 5 years.
 And if you get a second conviction during that time, they can increase another 15% – 20%.

 So is it worth fighting a ticket?
 Absolutely.
 Should you hire a traffic lawyer?
 It really depends.
 Are you facing jail time, even if it’s unlikely?
 Are you looking at paying $1,000 or more?
 Are there some extenuating circumstances that would lead you to want an attorney?
 Then you should definitely consider hiring an attorney.

 If you think you may need an attorney fill out the below form.
-Tom Pyles has more than 25 years of experience handling these types of cases and can help you.
+Attorney Tom Pyles has more than 25 years of experience handling traffic defense cases and can help you.
 Fill out the form and someone from the team will reach out to you as soon as possible.